jrhuebers/home-credit-default-risk/README.md

 # home-credit-default-risk

-Gradient boosting learning project.
+A learning project about gradient boosting using LightGBM and XGBoost.
 The dataset is from the 2018 Kaggle competition [_Home Credit Default Risk_](https://www.kaggle.com/c/home-credit-default-risk/), predicting the probability of a client defaulting on a loan.

 **`data_prep.py`:**
 - contains functions for data preprocessing